 Look around you at closed business fronts, vacant condo's and homes, the increase in "street people" and you will see that there is a much larger element at work today.
-90% of Nevada homes are "under water", owing more than they could sell for.
-70% face potential foreclosure.
-Our unemployment rate is the highest in the nation.
+90% of Nevada homes were, and many still are, "under water", owing more than they could sell for.
+70% faced potential foreclosure.
+Our unemployment rate wass the highest in the nation.

 Like the plaque on a previous presidents' desk "It's the Economy, Stupid".

 And if you keep your instrument tuned, your heart committed and your eye on the future...the future is only limited by your ability to "tough it out" for the prize of being on a set or stage and acting.